andrewvenson/py-dash/README.txt

 7. Run the following command to run our application on localhost flask run

-8. Navigate to brower of choice and enter the following localhost:5000 or
+8. Navigate to browser of choice and enter the following localhost:5000 or
 	127.0.0.1:5000